banxian/EDUReviver/README.md

 this payload locking SWD debug port on PCB again.

 EDUReViver -run to11
-this payload turns your V10 to V11. unplug and replug usb cable, then flash new firmware in jlink commander.
+this payload turns your V10/V12 to V11. unplug and replug usb cable, then flash new firmware in jlink commander.

 EDUReViver -run to10
-this payload turns your V11 to V10. unplug and replug usb cable, then flash new firmware in jlink commander.
+this payload turns your V11/V12 to V10. unplug and replug usb cable, then flash new firmware in jlink commander.

+EDUReViver -run to10
+this payload turns your V10/V11 to V12. unplug and replug usb cable, then flash new firmware in jlink commander.

 Disclaimer
 ----------